18+ | commercial content | begambleaware.org

 Atletico are expected to dominate the game and it’s hard to foresee anything other, while a low-scoring affair is anticipated.
 The visitors are notoriously slow starters, with three of their last four wins coming after a 0-0 first half.
 The nerves and lack of match sharpness, however, could be the undoing of Leipzig who should take time to adapt to what faces them.

 Alvaro Morata is the man for the big occasion in the Champions League knockout ties, having netted 8 in his last 15 games beyond the group stages of the competition.
 This suggests that a bet on him to score and Atletico to win at 5/2* is a solid trading price using SkyBet.

 Leipzig attacking midfielder Marcel Sabitzer has also found a red hot streak on the continent, scoring four in his last 7, while Timo Werner’s departure could put the onus on him to deliver.
 Morata & Sabitzer 1+ shots on target is priced at 6/4* on the same market.

 Using the bet365 bet builder, they are offering under 3 goals in the match combined and Morata to score anytime at 11/2*.

-Similarly to last nights match between Atalanta and PSG, the tactical battle between the managers is poised to deliver an entertaining tussle on the field, while the difference in experience on the European stage provides Simeone with the upper hand.
-Leipzig are untried and untested this deep into the competition and in a tight game that could come down to desire, discipline and concentration, Atletico will have the edge.
+Similar to last night’s match between Atalanta and PSG, the tactical battle between the managers are poised to deliver an entertaining tussle on the field, while the difference in experience on the European stage provides Simeone with the upper hand.
+Leipzig is untried and untested this deep into the competition and in a tight game that could come down to desire, discipline, and concentration, Atletico will have the edge.